We are looking for an Adult Social Worker to join a Locality Team.

 About you

-A degree within Social Work (Degree/DipSW/CQSW) with a minimum of 2 years experience is essential in order to be considered for this role.
-Experience of working within a Learning Disabilities Team is essential for this position.
-A valid UK driving licence is required for this role.
+A Social Work Degree (Degree/DipSW/CQSW) with a minimum of 2 years experience is essential in order to be considered for this role.
+Experience working in a multidisciplinary team is vital for this role.
+You will need a passion and enthusiasm for working with hard to engage with individuals to be successful in this role.

 What’s on offer